The Bikes in Buildings Program has provided indoor parking to over 13,000 bicycles in almost 400 commercial office buildings in New York City.

 Approaching Your Employer

-Show this fact sheet on the Bikes in Buildings program to your employer.
+Share the Bikes in Buildings Program fact sheet with your employer.

 Talk to other cyclists in your office to develop an estimate of how many employees would be interested in an opportunity for secure bicycle parking.
 This number will be important to your employer in making a Tenant Request and could also provide compelling information about the need for improved parking options.